arjuniverse/CryptoPulse/README.md

 Commit your changes:
 git commit -m "feat: add your feature"

-Push the branch:
+Push your branch:
 git push origin feature/your-feature

 Open a Pull Request.

-For larger changes, consider opening an issue
+For larger changes, consider opening an issue first to discuss the proposed implementation.

+License

+This project is open source and available under the MIT License.

+Author

+Arjuniverse

+Built with React, Vite, JavaScript, and CSS.